 Curious about your career possibilities?
 Our in-depth, innovative program has prepared students for careers throughout the state and across the nation.
-While teaching is a popular career path among MACS alumni, our graduates have been employed in a wide range of careers from banking to software development.
+While teaching is a popular career path among MATH alumni, our graduates have been employed in a wide range of careers from banking to software development.

 - Computer engineers